-- Delivering PSHE including RSE in a sensitive way - Modelling positive attitudes to PSHE including RSE - Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE - Staff do not have the right to opt out of teaching PSHE including RSE.
+- Delivering PSHE including RSE in a sensitive way - I Modelling positive attitudes to PSHE including RSE - I Monitoring progress - □ Responding to the needs of individual students

+- □ Responding appropriately to students whose parents wish them to be withdrawn from the [non-statutory/nonscience] components of RSE - □ Staff do not have the right to opt out of teaching PSHE including RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.